Dealing with depression is awful.

 Just find a couple of minutes out of your day to have an actual conversation with someone, even if it’s just about the weather!

 So that’s The Big Six.
-I know they sound crazy obvious, but when your feeling super down it’s easy to neglect one or all of them, and things always fall apart quicker when you do.
+I know they sound crazy obvious, but when you’re feeling super down it’s easy to neglect one or all of them, and things always fall apart quicker when you do.

 I get not everyone can do this, especially if you have kids or financial commitments.
 But quitting the job I hated gave me such a huge lift and improvement on my depression I couldn’t leave it out.